etijskens/IIp/docs/setup.rst

 you may switch back to earlier versions and continue from there.

 We will use git_ for version control, and put our remote repositories on GitHub_.
-That is all free, but you need to acquire a GitHub_ account.
+That is all free, but you need to create a GitHub_ account.

 Creating a GitHub_ account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^